Jemtaly/pypbc/README.md

 PyPBC is a Python wrapper for the PBC (Pairing-Based Cryptography) library, allowing for easy use of pairing-based cryptography in Python.

 ***Note: Since the PBC library hasn't been maintained for a long time, there are some security issues, and the performance is lower than the current alternatives.
 Therefore, unless you have special requirements, it is not recommended to use this library.
-You can consider switching to [pymcl](https://github.com/Jemtaly/pymcl), which is a Python wrapper for the faster [mcl](https://github.com/herumi/mcl) library, supporting the BLS12-381 curve.***
+You can consider switching to [pymcl](https://github.com/Jemtaly/pymcl), which is a Python wrapper for the faster [mcl](https://github.com/herumi/mcl) library, and supports the Windows platform, and currently provides support for the BLS12-381 curve.***

 ## Installation